Sign In / Sign Out

 Listen to what biologist David Hughes has to say about using math in biology:

 Mathematical skills are really good to learn and have at your command, but biology is about a lot more than math.
+Listen to the rest of the podcast with David Hughes on zombie ants.

 The word 'data' is an example of a plural form of a word ending in 'a' and is often misused in a sentence.
 This means that you would say "the data are difficult to collect" and not "the data is difficult to collect."
 The singular form of the word 'data' would be datum.